Keanu Reeves On How He Got Laurence Fishburne To Join ‘John Wick: Chapter 2’

 — John Wick: Chapter 2 (@JohnWickMovie) January 31, 2017

-When asked by Collider about how much fun he had filming John Wick: Chapter 2, Fishburne was effusive about his experience and how fun the first movie was to watch.
+When asked by Collider about how much fun he had filming John Wick: Chapter 2, Fishburne was effusive about his experience and how much fun the first movie was to watch.
 The actor described the movie as “a graphic novel and a video game come to life.”

 “It was so cool, man.
 I mean I saw the first movie and I thought, that’s really hip.
 I want to be a part of that…So he [Keanu] called Chad and they put it together, and I wound up playing this Bowery King character.”